ibm-build-lab/cloud-pak-sandboxes/terraform/cp4s/README.md

-# Cloud Pak for Integration
+# Cloud Pak for Security

 ## Requirements